John Biggar.com : Climbing Instructor and Guidebook Author

 Killantringan Lighthouse from Larbrax Beach, Wigtownshire

-** JFMAMJJASOND 1, 1, 5, 3 Lots of hard routes on steep 20m greywacke slabs in a lovely location.
+** JFMAMJJASOND 1, 1, 5, 3 Lots of very hard routes on steep 20m greywacke slabs in a lovely location.

 Loch Grannoch